leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 and straight into the arms of Mr. Rucastle, who was waiting outside.
 </p><p>
-“&nbsp;‘So,’ said he, smiling, ‘it was you, then.
+“‘So,’ said he, smiling, ‘it was you, then.
 I thought that it must be when I saw the door open.’
 </p><p>
-“&nbsp;‘Oh, I am so frightened!’
+“‘Oh, I am so frightened!’
 I panted.
 </p><p>
-“&nbsp;‘My dear young lady! my dear young lady!’—you cannot think how caressing and soothing his manner was—‘and what has frightened you, my dear young lady?’
+“‘My dear young lady! my dear young lady!’—you cannot think how caressing and soothing his manner was—‘and what has frightened you, my dear young lady?’
 </p><p>
 “But his voice was just a little too coaxing.
 He overdid it.
 I was keenly on my guard against him.
 </p><p>
-“&nbsp;‘I was foolish enough to go into the empty wing,’ I answered.
+“‘I was foolish enough to go into the empty wing,’ I answered.
 ‘But it is so lonely and eerie in this dim light that I was frightened and ran out again.
 Oh, it is so dreadfully still in there!’
 </p><p>
-“&nbsp;‘Only that?’ said he, looking at me keenly.
+“‘Only that?’ said he, looking at me keenly.
 </p><p>
-“&nbsp;‘Why, what did you think?’
+“‘Why, what did you think?’
 I asked.
 </p><p>
-“&nbsp;‘Why do you think that I lock this door?’
+“‘Why do you think that I lock this door?’
 </p><p>
-“&nbsp;‘I am sure that I do not know.’
+“‘I am sure that I do not know.’
 </p><p>
-“&nbsp;‘It is to keep people out who have no business there.
+“‘It is to keep people out who have no business there.
 Do you see?’
 He was still smiling in the most amiable manner.
 </p><p>
-“&nbsp;‘I am sure if I had known—’
+“‘I am sure if I had known—’
 </p><p>
-“&nbsp;‘Well, then, you know now.
+“‘Well, then, you know now.
 And if you ever put your foot over that threshold again’—here in an instant the smile hardened into a grin of rage, and he glared down at me with the face of a demon—‘I’ll throw you to the mastiff.’